 This is the third post in a multi-part blog series, teaching you the essential concepts of spectrum analysis.

 When attempting to analyze or characterize modern telecommunications systems and devices, a spectrum analyzer’s (SAs) ability to measure power over precise sections of spectrum is invaluable.
 The quality of transmission, nonlinearities, and phase noise of a communication channel can be effectively measured using SA techniques.
-Two critical measurements of communications standards, such as WiFi, Bluetooth, and cellular standards, is the ability to measure the signal energy leaked into adjacent communications channels, and the the range of frequencies that contain the modulated communication signal power.
+Two critical measurements of communications standards, such as WiFi, Bluetooth, and cellular standards, is the ability to measure the signal energy leaked into adjacent communications channels, and the range of frequencies that contain the modulated communication signal power.
 These measurements are known as adjacent channel power (ACP) and occupied bandwidth (OBW), respectively.

 Adjacent Channel Power